lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 Streams so that newcomers could get a sense of how much the library can do for them.

-I can't say if I succeeded or not (you can and your feedback would be highly appreciated) but I know I left very relevant things out of the conversation.
+I can't say if I succeeded (you can, and your feedback would be highly appreciated) but I know I left very relevant things out of the conversation.

 All the examples I shared in this article are "real", meaning you can download